-The US Department of Health and Human Services has revised the regulations on disclosing and reporting conflicts of interest for researchers funded via its Public Health Service (which includes the NIH) available at http://grants.nih.gov/grants/policy/coi/fcoi_final_rule.pdf.
+The 2012 US Department of Health and Human Services regulations on disclosing and reporting conflicts of interest for researchers funded via its Public Health Service (which includes the NIH) include the following requirements:

-- Require investigators to disclose to their institutions annually all of their significant financial interests (SFIs) related to their institutional responsibilities.
+- Investigators must disclose to their institutions annually all of their significant financial interests (SFIs) related to their institutional responsibilities.
 Please note that SFIs include (but are not limited to) consultancy payments, honoraria, paid authorship, equity interests (including any stock, stock option, or other ownership interest) and reimbursed travel.
-Institutional responsibilities are defined as teaching/education, research, outreach, clinical service, training and University and public service, on behalf of their institution and directly related to those credentials, expertise and achievements upon which the Investigator’s institution position is based
+Institutional responsibilities are defined as teaching/education, research, outreach, clinical service, training and University and public service, on behalf of their institution and directly related to those credentials, expertise and achievements upon which the Investigator’s institution position is based.

-- Require institutions to report to the NIH additional information on identified financial conflicts of interest and how they are being managed.
+- Institutions must report to the NIH additional information on identified financial conflicts of interest and how they are being managed.

-- Require institutions to make certain information accessible to the public concerning identified financial conflicts of interest held by senior/key personnel.
+- Institutions are required to make certain information accessible to the public concerning identified financial conflicts of interest held by senior/key personnel.